Video interview tips for candidates

 2. Real-time live interviews using video tools

-A live video interview allows interviewer and candidates to be in a contact remotely in real-time.
+A live video interview allows interviewer and candidate to be in a contact remotely in real-time.
 This is a two-way conversation between the recruiter and potential employee which works just like an in-person interview, except that it happens over video.

 See above mentioned tips about preparation, technology issues and appearance of yourself.